 Adult Macaroni and Cheese

-- 8 oz elbow macaroni
+- 8 oz medium shells

-- 2 tbsp butter
+- 4 tbsp butter

 - 2 tbsp flour

-- 1/4 tsp garlic powder
+- 1/2 tsp garlic powder

 - fresh parsley optional

-Add milk, salt, garlic powder, and onion powder to the pot.
-Bring to boil while stirring constantly under medium heat.
-Once mixture reached boiling point, continue stirring and let it boil for 1-2 minutes.
-Remove from heat and add shredded white cheddar (See Note 1).
-Stir until cheese is melted and the sauce is smooth.
+- Add heavy cream, garlic powder, and salt to the pot.
+Bring to boil while whisking and stirring constantly (See Note 1).
+Once mixture reaches boiling point, continue stirring using whisk and let it boil for another 1-2 minutes or until mixture is smooth.

-Add pasta to the cheese mixture and toss to coat evenly.
+- Add pasta to the cheese mixture and toss to coat evenly.